 L64 PNP 201 Inquiry in the Cognitive Sciences

 Understanding the mind-brain involves orchestrating a variety of conceptual tools and modes of inquiry from the cognitive sciences.
 This course offers a hands-on introduction to a variety of research tactics used in the behavioral and biological sciences and emphasizes the advantages of combining them.
-For example, neuroimaging can enhance the interpretation of experiments by cognitive psychologists and modeling can be used to simulate and understand the effects of brain lesions.
+For example, neuroimaging can enhance the interpretation of experiments by cognitive psychologists, and modeling can be used to simulate and understand the effects of brain lesions.
 Prerequisite: completion of at least one of the following courses: Psych 100B, Phil 120F, Phil 125C, Biol 296A, MBB 120 or Ling 170D.

 Credit 3 units.
-A&S IQ: NSM, AN Arch: NSM Art: NSM
+A&S IQ: NSM, AN Arch: NSM Art: NSM BU: SCI

 View Sections